Research

 📌 Explore Project →

-Material Fingerprinting
+Material fingerprinting

 To understand the physical behavior of materials and accurately simulate their mechanical behavior under complex shapes and loading conditions, it is essential to develop mathematical models that accurately describe the materials’ mechanics.
 This mechanical characterization of materials traditionally involves solving an optimization problem.
 With our new approach, material fingerprinting, we avoid such potentially non-convex optimization problems and present a new method for the rapid discovery of mechanical material models.